Jayasenthur/E-Commerce-Telemetry-and-Clickstream-Data-Pipeline/README.md

 * Batch Size: Number of records to process in a single invocation (e.g., 100).
 * Batch Window: Maximum time to wait before invoking the function (e.g., 60 seconds).

+## Steps to Create an S3 Bucket
+## 1. Create an S3 Bucket
+   1. Go to the S3 Console:
+        * Open the AWS S3 Console.
+   2. Create a New Bucket:
+        * Click Create bucket.
+        * Enter a Bucket name (e.g., `kinesis-telemetry-data-bucket`).
+        * Choose the Region (e.g., `us-east-1`).
+        * Leave other settings as default (or configure as needed).
+        * Click Create bucket.

 ## How the Lambda Function TruckDataProcessor Works
 __Trigger__:
 The function is triggered whenever new records are added to the Kinesis Data Stream (`TruckTelemetry`).